Average SAT scores for top universities

 Currently, SAT statistics show that as many as over 1.7 million test-takers appear for the exam, annually.
 Universities use their scores along with a medley of other parameters like the GPA, class rank, extra-curricular activities, and more, in a consolidated holistic admission process.
 However, given its standardized nature, it seems quite obvious that the SAT/ACT scores do play a mighty important role, nevertheless.

-In this article, we will talk about the Average SAT Score, as obtained from the undergraduate admission statistics (2019-2020) of some of the top universities in USA.
+In this article, we will talk about the Average SAT Score, as obtained from the undergraduate admission statistics (2023-2024) of some of the top universities in USA (though some did relax the SAT test requirement during the Covid pandemic). .
 The university list has been borrowed from the QS World University Rankings.
-We will also take a quick look at the average SAT performance among the various test-takers in recent years, after the SAT changes.
+We will also take a quick look at the average SAT performance among the various test-takers in recent years.
+For completeness sake, we have also included the conversion table for SAT old (prior to 2016) and new scores for those old timers who want to compare their previous performances with the recent scoring system

 Average SAT Scores for Undergraduate Admission at Top Universities